lr508/lr508.github.io/tennis.md

 In this code block the data is processed into a format where it can be fed into scikit-learn.

-The features I decided to use were the surface, tournament level (Grand slam, WTA 1000 etc.), and the names, ranks, heights and handedness of each player.
+The features I decided to use were the surface, tournament level (Grand slam, WTA 1000 etc.), year, and the names, ranks, heights and handedness of each player.
 A potential problem with the format of the data, however, was that the winning player was always the first player name, so a potential model might recognise this, and we want it to build a model based on other factors.

 To counter this, I took the features specific to the two players (name, rank, height and handedness) and randomised whether each player was "player 1" or "player 2" using ```randint(1,2)```.
-All categoric variables were also converted to numeric variables using ```.map()``` from the pandas module, with each player assigned a unique id.
+All categoric variables were also converted to numeric variables using ```.map()``` from the pandas module, with each player assigned a unique ID.
 I was not aware of one hot encoding at the time, so this was not used.

 As there was no longer a "winning player" column, an additional "winner" column had to be implemented, with a value of either 1 or 2 depending on the value of ```randint```.